-The preliminary EA will be sent to the above-mentioned tribes once completed.
+The preliminary EA was sent to the above-mentioned tribes.
 As of the publishing of this EA, no issues or comments on the Action Alternatives have been received from any of the tribes contacted.
 Data related to the Native American consultation process is described in Chapter 7.2 Native American Consultation.